jmorris335/ConstraintHg/docs/source/constrainthg_intro.rst

     :align: center
     :name: chg_simple

-    A simple hypergraph explicitly mapping out the relationships between variables
+    *A simple hypergraph explicitly mapping out the relationships between variables*

 But it's not difficult to recognize a more succinct relationship: :math:`x_{i+1} = x_i + v\Delta{}t`.
 But how do we add the variables :math:`x_i` and :math:`x_{i+1}` to the hypergraph?
 The trick is to use cycles.
-Cycles enable arbitrary indexing of a variable, allowing us to express these recursive type expressions without have to explicitly map out every singe instance of a variable, as shown in `Figure 2 <chg_nonsimple>`.
+Cycles enable arbitrary indexing of a variable, allowing us to express these recursive type expressions without have to explicitly map out every single instance of a variable, as shown in `Figure 2 <chg_nonsimple>`.

 .. figure:: https://github.com/user-attachments/assets/cb8387cc-e005-4ed9-9247-2599f76f323b
     :alt: Non-simple CHG with a cycle